clarkgrubb/latex-input/README.md

     \alpha             α
     \subseteq          ⊆

 Two input methods are provided; one for Mac OS X and one for Emacs.
+How to install a similar input method for X Windows is also described.

 When an input method is in effect, one types LaTeX notation and it is rendered to the mathematical symbol on the fly.
 E.g. type